virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

 - fix `VcsToolButton` disabled state
 - fix `VcsButton` disabled State
 - refactor Specs using `spec helpers which mount vue` needed to switch to vue3 setup
+- VRadioGroup: `row` prop has been changed to `inline`.
+Should edit all occurrences.

 - cleanup styles, remove all styles not needed from `styles` folder